-A System and Organization Controls 2 (SOC 2) audit is an in-depth examination of your organization’s processes, systems, and controls as they relate to security, availability, confidentiality, processing integrity, and privacy—do you know how to prepare for that?
+A System and Organization Control 2 (SOC 2) audit is an in-depth examination of your organization’s processes, systems, and controls as they relate to security, availability, confidentiality, processing integrity, and privacy.

 It may seem overwhelming, but it doesn’t have to be.
 We’ve created this easy-to-follow checklist to help you start your journey to SOC 2 compliance.